SusanneJandl/bachelor-thesis_offline-chatbot_data/tests/PC_8/03_flask/testresults_en_1.md

-LANGUAGE: DE
+LANGUAGE: EN
+HISTORY: false
+# 1
 ENGLISH QUESTION:
     What unusual feature defines the geography of Velbrek?

 CONTEXT:
     ['##  **The World of Velbrek and Beyond**\n\n### **1.
 Velbrek: The Inverted Mountain**\n\n* **Geography**: Velbrek is not on a mountain.
 It *is* a mountain — but upside-down.
 Its jagged base floats lazily in the sky, with its peak embedded in the ground.
 Gravity here negotiates hourly contracts and often takes holidays.\n* **Atmosphere**: The weather is narrative-driven.
 Rain might fall if a subplot requires it.
 Lightning strikes in iambic pentameter.\n* **Languages**: Most beings speak *Lateral Common*, a language with no vowels and 73 meanings per word, depending on what you’re *not* thinking about when you say it.\n\n---\n\n### **2.
 Time: An Independent Contractor**\n\n* Time in this world is **not lin', 'vered six feet off the ground and smelled faintly of ancestral soup.
 Twelve ornate thrones made of folded regret formed a circle.
 Each was occupied by one of the twelve elder tortoises.
 The thirteenth, known only as *Yalp*, was disguised as a fern in the corner.
 It had never been invited to speak, yet always voted.
 No one questioned it.\n\nSphodebarb stood in the center, on a platform made from compressed hesitation.
 The Meow lay beside him, licking its shoulder like nothing could ever be important enough to matter.\n\n“Let the trial commence,” intoned Grundle, whose voice now had the texture of gravel mixed with poetry slush.
 “Prosecutor: Sphodebarb the Perpetual.
 Defendant: The Meow.
 Charge: E', 'a tiny cottage at the edge of Velbrek.
 It had crooked windows and a garden full of “what-ifs” that grew into flowers when watered with laughter.\n\nEvery evening, as the velvet sky unfolded into stars, the wizard would sit outside with Gerald the pinecone, sipping tea flavored with possibility, while Nink purred on his lap.\n\nFor the first time in centuries, there was no trial, no paradox, no fear of the loop.\n\nJust life.\nMessy.
 Warm.
 Finite.
 And wonderful.\n\n---\n\n**The End.**']